grafana/grafana/docs/sources/panels/visualizations/annotations.md

 # Annotations

-The Annotations panel allows you to show a list of annotations that can be used to view annotated data.
-Various options are available to filter the list based on tags and the current dashboard.
+The Annotations panel shows a list of available annotations you can use to view annotated data.
+Various options are available to filter the list based on tags and on the current dashboard.

 ## Annotation query